17: Twitter Pitch Events

 What if you get no likes during the event?
 That’s a shame, but given the popularity of events like Pitmad, there are bound to be great pitches industry representatives were unable to see.
-Sometimes likes come rolling in days after the event, so keep an eye on your pitches.
-Don't rely on notifications to tell you if you received a like.
-Twitter isn't the best at notifying of every interactions, so keep checking the pitches themselves over the following week.
-If you were an active participant , you likely gained a slew of new followers, and maybe some new friends.
+Sometimes Likes come rolling in days after the event, so keep an eye on your pitches.
+Don't rely on notifications to tell you if you received a Like.
+Twitter isn't the best at notifying of every interaction, so keep checking the pitches themselves over the following week.
+If you were an active participant, you likely gained a slew of new followers, and maybe some new friends.
 If you saved your pitches where they’re accessible for later (I prefer Google Docs), you’ll have them ready for the next pitch event.
-Cold querying agents is still the more effective and common means of acquiring an agent.
+Cold querying agents is still the most effective and common means of acquiring an agent.
 Don’t drive yourself nuts trying to be seen amongst thousands of equally brief tweets.
 Do your best, be social, and have fun.

 Thanks for stopping by!
 I put out a new blog post every Monday.
 Toodles!